8 Best CVAT Alternatives for Computer Vision Teams in 2026

 3. Roboflow β€” Developer-friendly end-to-end CV

-• Fastest "raw images to working model" path
+• The shortest "raw images to working model" path in the space

-• AI assisted labeling using SAM and Grounding DINO
+• AI-assisted labeling powered by SAM and Grounding DINO

-• Strong dataset management with versioning and augmentation
+• Solid dataset management with versioning and augmentation

 • Generous free tier